 Today, a variety of space-borne sensors are used for observing atmospheric aerosol.
 The last two decades have seen a tremendous growth in the use of remotely sensed aerosol products for various applications.
-Some specific applications include using the near real time aerosol imagery (true color, AOD, false color, etc.) in operational air quality forecasting, using AOD to derive surface PM{2.5}, using AOD to improve model first guesses, and using AOD to derive fire emission amounts and properties.
-The collection of high quality AOD data enabled the scientific community to quickly use it to demonstrate the improvements in air quality during the lockdown measures around the globe (Gkatzelis et al., 2021).
-The use of satellite AOD to monitor urban/industrial pollution and its trend to understand the efficacy of various environmental regulations is very much an ongoing activity.
-More recently, blended AOD products from models and observations scaled to surface PM{2.5} have been used to document the impact on human health (Castillo et al., 2021)
+Some specific applications include using near real-time aerosol imagery (true color, AOD, false color, etc.) in operational air quality forecasting, using AOD to derive surface PM{2.5}, using AOD to improve model first guesses, and using AOD to derive fire emission amounts and properties.
+The collection of high quality AOD data enabled the scientific community to quickly evaluate the improvements in air quality during the lockdown measures around the globe (Gkatzelis et al., 2021).
+Satellite AOD observations are being used to monitor urban/industrial pollution and its trends and to understand the efficacy of various pollution abatement measures.
+Blended AOD products from models and observations scaled to surface PM{2.5} have been used to document the impact on human health for over a decade (Lim et al., 2012; Castillo et al., 2021).

-A comprehensive overview of satellite instruments observing atmospheric aerosols is given by Lee et al. (2009) and by Lenoble et al. (2013) among others.
+Comprehensive overviews of satellite instruments observing atmospheric aerosols are given amongst others by Lee et al. (2009), Lenoble et al. (2013), Sogacheva et al. (2020), and Dubovik et al. (2019).
 Here, we focus on the sensors with observation capabilities covering the lower troposphere that are relevant for PM monitoring.
-The satellite sensors can be grouped into a set of classes: multispectral and/or multi-viewing imagers, hyperspectral imagers (spectrometers), polarimetric multispectral imagers with multiple viewing directions, and lidars.
-Ground-based sensors are classified as in situ, passive remote sensing, or active remote sensing.
+The satellite sensors can be grouped into a set of classes: multispectral and/or multi-viewing imagers, hyper-spectral imagers (spectrometers), polarimetric multispectral imagers with multiple viewing directions, and lidars.
+Ground-based sensors are classified as in-situ, passive remote sensing, or active remote sensing.
 Typical aerosol observation capabilities of these sensor classes are listed in Table 2.
 Specific strengths and limitations of the observations made by these sensors for PM applications are discussed in the subsequent sections (2.1 to 2.5).
 In Appendix A, individual sensors on current and planned satellites that fall into these classes are described in more detail and summarized in Tables A1 and A2.